generic-user/javaleeter/readme.md

 The class is build so it could easely be inplemented, in any way.
 It has no dependencys.

-For an example of the usage, see https://github.com/BattoorCjorn/javaleeter/blob/master/test.html.
+For an example of the usage, see [here](https://github.com/BattoorCjorn/javaleeter/blob/master/test.html) for an example.

 Licence:
 --------